darynna/events-project-frontend/README.md

 The Events Management System is a full-stack web application designed to streamline event organization and participant management.
-It provides a user-friendly interface for creating events, managing event details, and tracking participant registrations.
+It provides a user-friendly interface for managing event details, and tracking participant registrations.
 The system offers features for both frontend visualization and backend data handling.

 ## Technologies Used